René Berg

-René Berg (born Ian Bruce, 24 February 1956 – 28 July 2003) was an English musician, vocalist, guitarist, and songwriter, who recorded and performed in a number of bands in late 1970s until his death.
+René Berg, born Ian Bruce, (24 February 1956–28 July 2003) was an English musician, vocalist, guitarist, and songwriter, who recorded and performed in a number of bands in the late 1970's until his death in 2003.
 His bands included Idle Flowers, Soho Vultures, René Berg Band, along with appearances in Hanoi Rocks, Herman Brood Band, and Jim Penfold's The Killers (1986) (previously known as The Hollywood Killers).

 Biography

 1956–1985

 René was born Ian Alistair Bruce in 1956, the oldest child of a GP.
 He grew up in Wanstead, East London, and at the age of eight went to King's College Choir School in Cambridge as a boarder.
-When he was 13 the family moved to Eastry, Kent, and Ian transferred to day school and took up fishing, about which his sister Fiona says he was completely passionate about.At about the same time he bought his first guitar with Green Shield Stamps, and taught himself to play, and the basement of the Eastry house soon became a regular jam session venue.
+When he was 13 the family moved to Eastry, Kent, and Ian transferred to day school and took up fishing, which his sister Fiona says he was completely passionate about.
+At about the same time he bought his first guitar with Green Shield Stamps, and taught himself to play in the basement of the Eastry house, which soon became a regular jam session venue.
 He went to school after spending three years at a catering college.

 In 1979, he toured the Netherlands with Soho, a band formed by Tim Smit (now director of the Eden Project).
 The band also featured Sev Lewkowicz (later to play with Mungo Jerry and Dennis Locorriere) on keyboards.

 In 1981, after a stint in Amsterdam with Herman Brood's Wild Romance (initially on guitar, but also on lead vocals after Brood was jailed for dealing LSD), René, as he was by then known, returned to the UK and formed Idle Flowers in September 1981.
-The band opened up for Hanoi Rocks on 20 January 1983 at the Klub Foot, Clarendon and René also guested on guitar with Hanoi Rocks sometime in that year and joined Hanoi Rocks on stage at Birmingham Mermaid on 27 May for the encore.
+The band opened up for Hanoi Rocks on 20 January 1983 at the Klub Foot (at the Hammersmith Clarendon) and René also guested on guitar with Hanoi Rocks sometime in that year and joined Hanoi Rocks on stage at Birmingham Mermaid on 27 May for the encore.
 The Idle Flowers recorded many demos for an intended debut LP entitled The Leather, The Loneliness and Your Dark Eyes (which became the title of René's 1992 solo album) but the recordings remain unreleased.
 The only official Idle Flowers release was "All I Want Is You" / "Fizz Music" in 1984 on the Miles Ahead label recorded at the Abbey Road Studios.